Oven-Baked Whole-Grain Pilaf

 Whole-Food Food Gifts

-One year before Christmas, I made my own blends of brown rice, kamut, black barley, white barley and then added black lentils, green lentils, Israeli couscous and quinoa; some Trader Joe’s Harvest Blend, itself a blend; then wild rice and farro and an “aged and reserved rice" that I need to learn more about, a gift from my friend Mary.
+One year before Christmas, I made my own blends of brown rice, kamut, black barley, white barley and then added black lentils, green lentils, Israeli couscous and quinoa; some Trader Joe’s Harvest Blend, itself a blend; then wild rice and farro and an “aged and reserved rice" that I need to learn more about, a gift from a friend.
 Once I added the spices and salt, it made for great food gifts!

 Just package 1-1/2 cups in a freezer bag or another container with these instructions for the gift recipient.
 "Place grain, lentil and rice mixture in a lightly greased 2-quart baking dish, top with 2 teaspoons olive oil or butter and 3 cups boiling water.
 Cover with a lid or foil and bake at 375F for 1 hour.
 Remove from the oven and fluff with a fork, cover and let rest 5 minutes.
 Recipe from KitchenParade.com."